ghoomfrog/silili/vocabulary.md

 - *twam* is a backward semi-closed hand moving backward toward the shoulder and opening.
 - *tan* is a forward flat hand bending forward, near the ear.
 - *nja* is touching the cheek with the index, with an open mouth.
-- *jaja* is a quickly vertically circling sideways fist.
+- *jaj* is a quickly vertically circling sideways fist.
 - *sul* is a slowly vertically circling sideways fist.
+- *naw* is shrugging.
 - *las* is a downward fist with an open index and middle finger, moving from side to the other.
 - *saki* is a sideways fist wiggling back and forth, not near the head or chest.
 - *nam* is pretending to push something from the side to the front of the chest.